mstksg/inCode/copy/entries/control-intro.md

 What if the parameters change in mid-trip?
 What if the water pressure suddenly dropped?
 What if the lubrication was different along the length of the shaft?
-What if a hamster jumped into the shaft last-minute?
+What if a hamster jumps onto the car last-minute?

 Certainly if any of these things happened, our poor hamster guests would undoubtedly fall straight to their deaths.